JCMexplains/writing-for-success-2023/textbook.md

 |:---|:---|:---|
 |I|You|He / she / it / they|

-**Case.** All parts must match by being subjective, objective, or possessive.
+**Case**.
+All parts must match by being subjective, objective, or possessive.

 |Case|Meaning|Instances|Example|
 |:---|:---|:---|:---|